-In cases of suspected COVID-19, Use of PPE should be based on risk assessment.
+In cases of suspected COVID-19, use of PPE should be based on risk assessment.
 Risk assessments must consider all factors affecting the protection of staff and children including any additional distress and impact on wellbeing the children.
 The following use of PPE may be considered:

-- a fluid-resistant surgical mask should be worn by staff if they are looking after a child who has become unwell with symptoms of COVID-19 and 2m physical distancing cannot be maintained while doing so
+- a fluid-resistant surgical mask should be worn by staff if they are looking after a child who has become unwell with symptoms of COVID-19 and appropriate physical distancing cannot be maintained while doing so

 - gloves and aprons should be used when cleaning the areas where a person suspected of having COVID-19 has been